Spring3/redshape/README.md

 docker-compose -f docker-compose.yml up
 ```

-Then after you run the project with `npm run dev`, use `http://localhost` as redmine endpoint on the login form and provide the credentials or the API token
+Then after you run the project with `yarn dev`, use `http://localhost` as redmine endpoint on the login form and provide the credentials or the API token

 ## FAQ